Personal + Professional Coach

 More about Dana

-Dana serves on the Women's Initiative for Self Employment, Alameda County Regional Board, CA. She also coaches groups of budding entrepreneur graduates of this domestic microfinance organization, helping them move from business plan to action.
-Dana holds M.A. degrees in Education from Stanford University, and in College Student Development from The George Washington University.
-She received her teaching credential in English and Social Sciences from San Francisco State University, and earned a B.A. degree from the Department of Interdisciplinary Studies at the University of California, Berkeley.
+Dana relishes serving as a mentor both to college students as part of the Berkeley Community Fund, and to high school students as part of Girls, Inc., Alameda County, CA. She holds M.A. degrees in Education from Stanford University, and in College Student Development from The George Washington University.
+She also earned teaching credentials in English and Social Sciences, and completed a B.A. in Interdisciplinary Studies at the University of California, Berkeley.
 She is a graduate of Newfield Network, an International Coach Federation-certified program.